LT6086 - Strategy in Tourism and Travel (2023/24)

 Balance of independent study and scheduled teaching activity

-The formal delivery of the teaching and learning will be based on three contact hours per week.
-The contact hours will be formed of a three-hour workshop involving lecture/seminar periods.
-The teaching and learning techniques employed on the module will consist of the following: lectures, guest speakers, case study discussions, panel discussions and debates, film and videos, as well as scenario-based activities and simulations.
+The formal delivery of the teaching and learning will be based on three contact hours per week spread over 12 weeks with additional enrichment weeks throughout the semester.
+The contact hours will be formed of a two-hour work shop involving lectures, guest speakers, case study discussions, panel discussions and debates as well as scenario-based activities and simulations.
+The remaining hour of contact time shall comprise of a seminar-based approach where current themes and topics will be explored in more detail.

-Discussion and debate are actively encouraged both within the classroom context and via Weblearn.
+Discussion and debate are actively encouraged both within the classroom context and via IT platforms.
 Students participating in this degree come from a variety of backgrounds and often have a wealth of industry experience upon which to draw.
 It is useful to access this via proactive and interactive classroom management.
 Students have a responsibility to prepare for forthcoming lectures to ensure that they fully understand the concepts discussed and, so as they can participate fully in debates and discussions.
-This can be done via accessing the module specifications on-line or via Weblearn and ascertaining the forthcoming weeks lecture content.
+This can be done via accessing the module specifications on-line or via IT platforms and ascertaining the forthcoming weeks lecture content.

 Tutors will provide an indication of forthcoming lecture content at the end of each preceding lecture.
 The student should then research articles and appropriate readings around these themes to contribute fully to discussions and interactive Question and Answer sessions within the lecture.